Twiknight/blog/how_i_broke_my_code_with_combobox.md

-# How I break my code with Combo Box and why they like Redux
+# How I break my code with Combo Box

 ### TL;DR
  This is a story about my experience of anti-pattern programming.
 And I'll share my opinion on how the idea of Redux helps avoid such mistakes.